Archbishop's Palace, Perth: History

 By 2009, the Archbishop's Palace had again deteriorated, almost to a state of dereliction.
 Construction works in 2009 restored the outside of the building, updated the interior with new electrical and hydraulic services, installed a glass elevator, and built an underground car park.
 The project, designed by Philip Griffiths Architects and constructed by Colgan Industries, won a 2010 City of Perth Heritage Award and the 2011 MBA Best Historic Restoration and Renovation, as well as the Award for Heritage at the 2012 Western Australian Architecture Awards and the Award for Conservation and Adaptation at the 2012 City of Perth and Heritage Council Awards.

 Description

 Archbishop's Palace is located at 17 Victoria Square in the suburb of Perth, adjacent to Victoria Avenue, with a frontage to Hay Street via a down-sloping garden.
-It is situated south of St Mary's Cathedral, and to the west of the Convent of Mercy, Mercedes College, Perth, and the earlier St. John's Pro-Cathedral.
+It is situated south of St Mary's Cathedral, and to the west of the Convent of Mercy, Mercedes College, and the earlier St John's Pro-Cathedral.

 The palace is three storeys tall with a basement and corrugated asbestos sheets covering the roof.
 The building has cement rendering, and is modelled in the Federation Academic Classical architectural style.
 Double storey verandahs, supported by double storey ionic columns, line the northern and southern sides.
 Architectural features include quoining of corners and second floor windows, scroll brackets for various windows, and stained glass windows.